Genivia/ugrep/README.md

             to prevent shell globbing.
 This option may be repeated.
     --exclude-from=FILE
             Read the globs from FILE and skip files and directories whose name matches one or more globs.
-A glob can use **, *, ?, and [...] as wildcards, and \ to quote a wildcard or backslash character literally.
+A glob may use **, *, ?, and [...] as wildcards and \ to quote a wildcard or backslash character literally.
 When a glob contains a `/', full pathnames are matched.
 Otherwise basenames are matched.
 When a glob ends with a `/', directories are excluded as if --exclude-dir is specified.
             Otherwise files are excluded.
-A glob starting with a `!' overrides previously-specified exclusions by including matching files.
-Lines starting with a `#' and empty lines in FILE are ignored.
+A glob starting with a `!' overrides previously-specified exclusions by including matching
+            files.
+Lines starting with a `#' in FILE are ignored.
 When FILE is a `-', standard input is read.
 This option may be repeated.
-            See also related option --ignore-files for subdirectory-specific lists of exclusions.
+            See also related option --ignore-files for subdirectory-specific exclusions.
     --from=FILE
             Read additional pathnames of files to search from FILE.
 When FILE is a `-', standard input is read.
 This option is useful with `find